Do you want to know some Linux statistics in detail? Well, you’ve come to the right place.

 27. As Per FreeBSD, Over 96% of The Top 1 Million Servers in The World Run on Linux

 It’s hard to specify how popular Linux is, but according to a study conducted by FreeBSD in 2021, about 96.3% of the world’s top one million servers run on Linux operating system.

-Without any doubt, Linux is one of the most secured kernels out there, and that’s the exact reason why it has gained such popularity over a small span of time.
+Without any doubt, Linux is one of the most secured kernels out there, and that’s the exact reason why it has gained such popularity over a short period.

 28. Linux Has Some Amazing Applications for Personal and Small Business Financial Management

 Having the right kind of finance software plays an essential role in financial success.
-Unlike Mac and Windows, Linux tops the list of most efficient and reliable operating systems.
+Unlike Mac and Windows, Linux tops the most efficient and reliable operating systems.